Quick Ratio: What It Is & How To Calculate It

 A company with a higher quick ratio is considered to be more financially stable than those with a lower quick ratio.
 Having a healthy quick ratio is important for companies and their creditors, lenders, investors, and other stakeholders.
 Businesses should always work to keep their quick ratio managed properly.

-Three of the most common ways to improve the quick ratio are:
+Three of the most common ways to improve the quick ratio are to:

-- Increase sales & inventory turnover: Discounting, increased marketing, and incentivizing sales staff can all be used to increase sales, which subsequently will increase the turnover of inventory.
+Increasing sales will subsequently increase the turnover of inventory.
 Since inventory is excluded from quick ratio calculations, selling your inventory would yield more cash, which is included in the quick ratio.

-- Improve invoice collections: Reducing the collection period of A/R has a positive impact on a company’s quick ratio.
+Reducing the collection period of A/R has a positive impact on a company’s quick ratio.
 A shorter collection period can help boost a company’s incoming cash flow and will also reduce the odds of encountering long-term debtors and bad debts.
-Setting clear invoice terms at the beginning of any transaction as well as making an active collection effort will also help.
+Setting clear invoice terms at the beginning of any transaction and making an active collection effort will also help.

-Liquidity ratios are calculations that examine a company’s ability to cover short-term obligations.
-In addition to their use by company stakeholders to measure the financial health of a business, they can be used by investors, as well as creditors when determining whether to offer financing.
+Liquidity ratios are various calculations that examine a company’s ability to cover short-term obligations.
+In addition to their use by company stakeholders to measure the financial health of a business, they can be used by investors and creditors when determining whether a company meets small business loan requirements.
 Besides the quick ratio, the current ratio and cash ratio are also used.

 Current Ratio